 Stop by Restored Blessings to fill out an application and discuss schedule.
 Looking for whatever time a person can volunteer.
 16 years or older is the age requirement.
 Some lifting is sometimes involved.
 Bending, walking and standing are also part of the requirements.

 Winona Volunteer Services is an organization that provides a variety of services including securing and distributing food, clothing, information and referrals, and emergency assistance in a respectful and dignified manner to those in need.
-The agency operates a food shelf, coordinates home delivered meal programs in Winona and Goodview, administers emergency assistance, and operates a used clothing store.
+The agency’s programs include a food shelf, clothing thrift store, home delivered meals, health and nutrition education, information and referrals, and coordinated assistance.

 Winona Volunteer Services needs help year-round in their Clothes Shop.

 Cashier: ring up customer sales and assist with maintaining a neat and organized store.
 This position requires a background check.
 One four-hour shift per week for at least one year is the time commitment.
 Requires standing for long periods of time.